|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add the rum, triple sec, and pineapple juice, and fill the shaker with ice.
+Add the rum and fill the glass with ice.

-Garnish with a sprig of mint.
-Serve and enjoy.
+Garnish with a sprig of mint, pineapple wedge, and lime slice.

 How Strong Is the Pineapple Mojito?

 Typical of any mojito, the alcohol content of the pineapple mojito is around 10 percent ABV (20 proof).
 You can make it weaker by pouring less rum or more soda, though it's always going to be a little lighter than a glass of wine.